-(1) The tree is a hazard to traffic, public utilities, buildings or structures;

-- (2) The tree is injured, diseased or insect infested such that it is a hazard to people, structures or other trees; - (3) The tree prevents access to a lot or parcel; - (4) The tree will be properly transplanted to another location in the city by the property owner with the consent of the owner of the new location.
+- (1) The tree is a hazard to traffic, public utilities, buildings or structures; - (2) The tree is injured, diseased or insect infested such that it is a hazard to people, structures or other trees; - (3) The tree prevents access to a lot or parcel; - (4) The tree will be properly transplanted to another location in the city by the property owner with the consent of the owner of the new location.
 Transplanting shall take place following ANSI A-300 standards.
 The new owner shall maintain the tree.
-If it dies, then the new owner shall replace it with one or more trees of equal value, as approved by the Tree Commission; - (5) The tree will be replaced with an equivalent tree planted in a location suitable for healthy growth on the same lot or parcel.
+If it dies, then the new owner shall replace it with one or more trees of equal value, as approved by the tree commission;

+- (5) The tree will be replaced with an equivalent tree planted in a location suitable for healthy growth on the same lot or parcel.
 Sufficient space shall be provided on site to allow replacement tree(s) to establish a mature canopy spread, based on typical growth characteristics.
-The tree commission shall have the ability, at the request of the applicant, to allow the replacement of dicot trees with native palm trees and the replacement of palm trees with dicot trees in areas due to unique placement challenges or existing landscape without losing overall canopy where possible; - (6) The tree will be replaced with an equivalent tree that is:

-- (a) Donated to the public or to a non-profit organization recommended approved by the tree commission; and - (b) Planted by the applicant on public property with the advice and consent of the Tree Commission and the engineering department; and - (b) (c) Guaranteed by the applicant for a minimum of one year after planting; or - canopy tree or palm, (determined by the Tree Commission using the city code minimum tree size specified in Section 108-382, then divided by the city code specified diameter of two and one-half (2-1/2) inches (DSH) value of the tree will be donated by the applicant to the city for use as provided by section 110-287. - (a) The current amount of the standard donation, approved by the Tree Commission, is \$150.00 per caliper inch for a canopy tree.
-For palms the approved amount is \$250.00 per palm removed.
-Rates may be adjusted by Resolution of the city commission. - (b) In those instances including emergencies pursuant to Sec 110.258, where an applicant cannot pay for the replanting of trees on their property or cannot afford to make the standard donation, or the size of the property does not allow for suitable replanting, the Tree Commission shall make a reasonable effort to reduce the mitigation requirements if evidence can be shown that the hardship exists.
+The tree commission shall have the ability, at the request of the applicant, to allow the replacement of dicot trees with native palm trees and the replacement of palm trees with dicot trees in areas due to unique placement challenges or existing landscape without losing overall canopy where possible; - (6) The tree will be replaced with an equivalent tree that is: - (a) Donated to a non-profit organization approved by the tree commission; and - (b) Guaranteed by the applicant for a minimum of one year after planting; or - (7) Funds equivalent to the cost of a Florida #1 canopy tree or palm, (determined by the Tree Commission using the city code minimum tree size specified in section 108-382, then divided by the city code specified diameter of two and one-half (21⁄2) inches (DSH) will be donated by the applicant to the city for use as provided by section 110-287 - (a) The current amount of the standard donation, approved by the Tree Commission, is \$150.00 per caliper inch for a canopy tree.
+For palm trees the approved amount is \$250.00 per palm removed.
+Rates may be adjusted by Resolution of the city commission. - (b) In those instances including emergencies pursuant to section 110-258, where an applicant cannot pay for the replanting of trees on their property or cannot afford to make the standard donation, or the size of the property does not allow for suitable replanting, the Tree Commission shall make a reasonable effort to reduce the mitigation requirements if evidence can be shown that the hardship exists.
 In all other cases, the replanting of trees or standard donation is required.
-The Tree Commission shall consider the following factors when determining if a hardship exists:
+The Tree Commission shall consider the following factors when determining if a hardship exists: - i.

-- i.
 For an individual, either the current receipt of assistance through the mayor's revolving loan fund, rental rehabilitation program, or other program which is income-indexed and which provides for physical improvements to the subject property; or the current receipt of fixed income benefits such as social security, AFDC, or private pension benefits, and the applicant's total income is below 80 percent of the median income for the city, all as evidenced by income tax return or affidavit; or - ii.
-For a corporation, current tax-exempt status as a nonprofit corporation under section 501(c)(3) of the
+For a corporation, current tax-exempt status as a nonprofit corporation under section 501(c)(3) of the Internal Revenue Code.